IBM/GetStartedJava/README.md

 On the command line, change the directory to where you cloned the sample application

 ```
-$ cd UsingLibertytoBuildJavaApplications (or what ever directory structure you used)
+$ cd GetStartedJava (or what ever directory structure you used)
 ```

 Make sure you have installed [Maven](https://maven.apache.org/download.cgi).
 Use Maven to install dependencies and build the .war file